Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

 2. Clone this repository to your computer.

-3. Open the repository that you just cloned, then navigate to **Azure Resource Manager**, and open the file called **parameters.json** in Visual Studio.
+3. Open the repository that you just cloned, then navigate to **Azure Resource Manager**, and open the file called **parameters.json** in **Visual Studio**.

 4. Fill in the blanks as indicated in **parameters.json**.
 You'll need to use the names that you give to each of your resources later.
-We recommend keeping this window available for use later in the lab.
+We recommend keeping this window available for your reference later in the lab.

 5. Open **Windows PowerShell** again, then navigate to **Azure Resource Manager** and run the following command:
     ` .\deploy.ps1 `